iottly/iottly.github.io/saet_tutorial.md

 # Athena remote maintenance tools

 ## Killall
-This command allows to kill the process "isi" or "saet" and if you can choose the methods "9" or "15"
+This command allows to kill the process "isi" or "saet" and you can choose the methods "9" or "15"

 - go to iottly, in the project where the board is connected
 - navigate to the _Console_ tab and expand the panel (with the double arrow on the top right corner of the panel)